IhitplayzYT/Main-Repo/IhitplayzYT_Arch/SQL/Indexing.md

 ### Properties of B+ trees:
 n - Max no of children a node can have

-1. Each non-root and non-leaf node has between n/2(Rule imposed on M-way tree to avoid growing linearly and making lookup linear) and n children
+1. Each non-root and non-leaf node has between n/2 to n keys(Rule imposed on M-way tree to avoid growing linearly and making lookup linear) and n children
 2. A leaf node has between (n-1)/2 and (n-1) values.
 3. All paths from root to leaf are same(Height balanced)
 4. If root not leaf it has min 2 children